0xHunterr/Security-Notes/web-appsec/Web Vulnerabilities/clickjacking.md

  width:500px;
 Clickjacking   147
  height:500px;
- opacity:0.00001; /*We then make the iframe invisible by setting its opacity to a very low value*/ z-index:1; /*higher z-index value will be on top*/
+ opacity:0.00001; /*We then make the iframe invisible by setting its opacity to a very low value*/ z-index:1; /*higher z-index value will be on top*/
  }
  #decoy {